Hair Loss vs Hair Breakage: What Is The Difference?

 - Frequent dyeing.
 The chemicals in most hair dyes are strong enough to damage hair and make it more susceptible to damage.
 This is why you will usually see severe hair breakage in hair that has been dyed over and over again with minimal rest time in between.

 - Rough treatment.
 Hair is strong, but that doesn't mean it can withstand vigorous towel-drying, excessive combing, and too-tight hairstyles without suffering damage.
 Hence, treating your hair roughly is most likely going to lead to breakage, split ends, and frizzy hair!

 Sometimes breakage might be confused for new strands of hair growing in.
 It might be difficult to tell the difference between new hair growth vs. breakage, so make sure to check out our previous article to see which one you have!

-Hair Loss vs Hair Breakage: Which Am I Suffering From?
+Hair Breakage vs Hair Loss: Which are You Suffering from?

 Now, let's get into the real reason you came here today - figuring out whether you're suffering from hair loss vs hair breakage.

 So, you've noticed that your hair is thinner than before, and you're finding an alarming amount of hairs on your brush every morning.
 But how can you tell if you're suffering from hair loss or hair breakage?
 We've laid out their biggest differences in the previous section, but the specific problem that you have may not always be obvious.

 To make it easier for you to determine which hair problem you're suffering from (and find a solution ASAP!), here are checklists of their signs, symptoms, and risk factors: